Hayim Halevy Donin: Legacy

-Donin was one of the most popular teachers in the courses of conversion to Judaism for foreigners, which were jointly sponsored by the Rabbinical Council of America and by the Chief Rabbinate of Israel.
+Donin was one of the most popular teachers in the courses of conversion to Judaism for olim, which were jointly sponsored by the Rabbinical Council of America and by the Chief Rabbinate of Israel.
 In 1999, Donin received the Torah Umadah award from the Yeshiva University.
 Donin was honored posthumously by the Yeshiva University with the Dr. Samuel Belkin Award for excellence in the field of religious education.